cShirley14/dnd_merchant_database/README.md

-Author: Chantal
+# DnD Merchant Database
+* Objective:
-A database that covers use cases for a comic book store.
+  * A database that covers use cases for a comic book store.